 - are a designer

 The Code provides practical guidance on ways to eliminate hazards and/or minimise risks in the safe handling of concrete elements in building construction.
-A concrete element means a concrete panel or other precast concrete element, made in either an on-site or off-site casting yard that is cast and then lifted into position to form part of a building.

 The Code outlines industry-wide guidelines for establishing and maintaining a safe working environment whenever concrete elements are used in construction work, in order to meet the National Standard for Construction Work.